Near-Optimal Parallel Approximate Counting via Sampling: The Paired Product Estimator and the Non-adaptive Schedule

-The PPE algorithm, introduced in \cite{Huber:Gibbs} is based on a data structure called the \emph{cooling schedule} (we call it just a \emph{schedule} for brevity).
-Formally, a schedule is a set of values
+In this section, we recap the Paired Product Estimator (PPE) and prove Theorem~\ref{mainth1} by constructing a non-adaptive schedule with low curvature.
+The PPE algorithm, introduced in \cite{Huber:Gibbs}, is an estimator for the ratio $Z(\betamax) / Z(\betamin)$.
+It is based on a data structure called the \emph{cooling schedule} (we call it just a \emph{schedule} for brevity).
+Formally, a schedule is a set of values $B = \{ \beta_0 = \betamin, \beta_1, \beta_2, \dots, \beta_t = \betamax \}$ with $\beta_0 < \beta_1 < \dots < \beta_t$.
+The \emph{length} of the schedule is $\text{len}(B) = t+1$, the \emph{max-width} is and the \emph{curvature} is defined as